How to spray tan clients with eczema or psoriasis [Updated]

 These conditions might sound like a no-go for tanning, but the good news is that clients with eczema or psoriasis can still use fake tan; it just requires a little more thought and preparation.

-Tan preparation for clients with eczema or psoriasis
+Consultation process for clients with eczema or psoriasis

 "Firstly, make sure you ask the client if they have any skin conditions you should be aware of at the time of the booking.
-Secondly, a consultation is so important in these cases because it allows you to assess the client's skin and make the best decision for them and the desired results.
+Secondly, a consultation is so important in these cases because it allows you to assess the client's skin and make the best decision for them and the desired results."

-"If you feel the client's skin is in a place where you can go ahead with the tanning treatment, during the consultation, take a look at their skin and advise them to trust you as a therapist to give them the percentage of tan that would be best for them and their skin, and which won't emphasise their condition."
+“If you feel the client's skin is in a place where you can go ahead with the tanning treatment, during the consultation, take a look at their skin and advise them to trust you as a therapist to give them the percentage of tan that would be best for them and their skin, and which won't emphasise their condition.

-Owen comments, “Whatever the product, I would recommend performing a 24-hour patch test to check skin suitability and sensitivity before tanning.
+Shoned Owen, tanning expert and founder of vegan sunless tan company Tanya Whitebits, comments, “Whatever the product, I would recommend performing a 24-hour patch test to check skin suitability and sensitivity before tanning.
 If irritation occurs, don’t use it.”

 “Once you have established that there is no sensitivity, advise clients to condition their skin regularly with moisturiser in the weeks leading up to the tan application.
 This is especially important for eczema sufferers,” she continues.